-It has been long time since I wrote about SQL Humor.
+It has been a long time since I wrote about SQL Humor.
 Following is the cartoon sent to me by many (more than 10 times) so far by many users.
-I did not publish it till now as it has been quite popular and I believed many people has already seen it.
+I did not publish it till now as it has been quite popular and I believed many people had already seen it.
 However, recently by one of the quite big personality asked me why I have not included this in my blog, so I have finally decided to include that in my blog.
+Let us read humor about SQL Injection.

 I know what SQL Injection is but I don’t get the relation between “Little Bobby Tables” and “Drop Table Students”.
 Would you explain it?
 I’m sorry I’m not a native English speaker and that might be my problem.